Regional Greenhouse Gas Initiative: Track record and benefits

-Economic

-The adoption of RGGI also has the potential to provide economic benefits through an increase in jobs, personal income, and $2 billion in gross state product through 2030.

-RGGI Market
+RGGI market

 The highs and lows of the RGGI market can be largely attributed to declining emissions and allowance oversupply, price controls, policy intervention, and the Clean Power Plan of 2015 by the Obama Administration.
 RGGI has faced its fair share of obstacles, like any other emissions trading program; one of these is an oversupplied market.
 The oversupplied market related to RGGI can be traced back to the transition from coal to natural gas as well as a weak economy during the time of implementation.
 Because RGGI has a low price floor, there is no scarcity of allowances.
 In the world of carbon offset credits, allowances are shared through a cap-and-trade system to limit harmful emissions and catalyze pollution cuts.
 This cap-and-trade system is proving successful globally as countries are allowed to set more ambitious climate goals and countries across the world are seeing downward trends in emissions.

-Key Trends
+Key trends

 RGGI states have witnessed positive economic activity and a decrease in emissions, electricity prices, and coal generation.
 According to RGGI's 2018 Electricity Monitoring report, carbon dioxide emissions decreased by 48.3 percent between the 2006 to 2008 period and the 2016 to 2018 period.
 Electricity generation from coal decreased significantly since the inception of RGGI, while natural gas and renewable generation increased.
 RGGI also induces a downward pressure on wholesale electricity prices through investments in state-level energy efficiency programs.
 These programs, along with other associated RGGI measures, have helped provide positive economic impacts in the RGGI region—the RGGI program provided $1.4 billion in net positive economic activity between 2015 and 2017.

 RGGI caps

 The RGGI CO2 cap is the regional cap on power sector emissions.
 The RGGI states included two interim adjustments to the RGGI cap to account for banked CO2 allowances.
 The cap declined 2.5 percent each year until 2020.
 Initial reductions were planned as follows:

 The RGGI caps and adjusted caps decreased annually from 2014 to 2020, except in 2020 given the addition of New Jersey.

 In 2017, the participating states agreed to further reductions in the regional cap, specifying a 30 percent reduction from 2020 to 2030.
-The new caps for 2021-2030 are as follows:
+The new caps for 2021–2030 are as follows:

 The RGGI states also established a Cost Containment Reserve (CCR) of CO2 allowances that creates a fixed additional supply of CO2 allowances that are only available for sale if CO2 allowance prices exceed certain price levels—$13.00 in 2021.
 In contrast to the CCR, there is an Emissions Containment Reserve (ECR), which serves as the floor and triggers a reduction in allowances if prices drop below the trigger price—$6.00 in 2021.
 The inclusion of the CCR and ECR ensures emission reduction costs are reasonable.